mtumilowicz/rust-rocket-workshop/README.txt

 * `?` operator
     * can only be applied to the types Result<T, E> and Option<T>
     * unwraps valid values or returns erroneous values
+        * return type needs to be compatible with the value the `?` is used on
         * example
             ```
             let output = File::create(filename)?